valleyofdoom/PC-Tuning/README.md

 </details>

 > [!IMPORTANT]
 > The presence of OEMs keys can force the installation of specific editions of Windows editions (e.g. Home) which is explained in section [10.3.
-Downloading and Preparing a Stock Windows ISO](#103-downloading-and-preparing-a-stock-windows-iso).
+Downloading and Preparing a Stock Windows ISO](#downloading-and-preparing-a-stock-windows-iso).
 To circumvent this, you can either customize ``EI.cfg`` and ``PID.txt`` ([instructions](https://www.youtube.com/watch?v=R3yM3AV6q-8)) or remove every edition apart from the edition you would like to install using [NTLite](https://www.ntlite.com) or DISM in CLI ([instructions](/docs/image-customization.md)), however NTLite is more user-friendly.

-## 10.6.
-Fetching Required Files
+<h2 id="fetching-required-files">10.6.
+Fetching Required Files</h2>

 There are primarily two prerequisites before installing Windows.
 These can be done later if you are willing to fetch them from another system but I would recommend getting them now.
 Store these somewhere that you can access offline after installing Windows such as a USB storage device as the installation process consists of not being connected to a network in the initial steps.

 1. Download your NIC driver as it may not be packaged with Windows and must be installed in order to connect to a network
 2. The ``bin`` folder from this repository which can be downloaded [here](https://github.com/valleyofdoom/PC-Tuning/archive/refs/heads/main.zip)

-## 10.7.
-Booting Into the ISO
+<h2 id="booting-into-the-iso">10.7.
+Booting Into the ISO</h2>

 This section covers booting into the ISO retrieved and prepared in the previous section.
 For the next steps, you are required to disconnect the Ethernet cable and not be connected to the internet during the installation process.
 This will allow us to bypass the forced Microsoft login during OOBE, allowing us to use Windows with a local account along with preventing installation of unwanted updates and drivers.
 There are two options when it comes to installing Windows, installing using USB storage or using DISM (without USB storage).
 Either option can be used.
 The latter option requires dual-booting.